Do you have any tips on importing recipes from various sources?

 That is a list of recipes and their websites that other MasterCook users are currently using to import into their account at MasterCook.com.
 Click on those links to go to the source web page that has the full recipe.
 Import the recipe from its source page like other MasterCook users are doing.

-Furthermore, there are entire groups at YahooGroups that share recipes that you can quickly import into MasterCook.
+Furthermore, there are entire groups that share recipes that you can quickly import into MasterCook.
 See this one:

-While you can generally copy text out of an ebook and into a text file, there are many MasterCook users who import entire ebooks into MasterCook fairly quickly using the tools on this web page:
+While you can generally copy text out of an ebook and into a text file, there are many MasterCook users who import entire ebooks into MasterCook fairly quickly by using the RecipeClips tool.

 Join that group and inquire.
 Many people have used MasterCook for over 20 years and have swapped MasterCook cookbook files with each other for many, many years.
 Many users have thousands of cookbooks that others have shared with them after they have imported recipes into MasterCook and then swap with each other.